In olden days, a writer with pretension

 That measures book advances, honoraria,

-And gobs of cash spit forth in faux hysteria.
+And gobs of cash spat forth in faux hysteria.

 Descry, O Instant Messenger, the stores